SANRAL misleads once again with 17% cost claim

 To further indicate SANRAL’s smoke and mirrors on this issue, Kapsch TrafficCom- an 85% shareholder in the ETC JV - recently announced that income generated by e-tolling for them will be a minimum of €50m (i.e. R670m) per annum.
 This amounts to over R16bn over the same 24-year period used by SANRAL.
 This alone is some 22% of the R71bn e-toll revenues and well over the 17% indicated by SANRAL.
 Who’s misleading who here?
 If Kapsch’s figures are misleading, then SANRAL ought to warn them of this, as there are massive and highly punitive fines when misleading investors in this way.

-Note, please see table below of GFIP e-toll tariff revenues and expenditure - as supplied by SANRAL.
+Note, please see the table of GFIP e-toll tariff revenues and expenditure - as supplied by SANRAL.